 1.12 c.
 Water

 2 Rosemary Sprigs

-Add all ingredients to small saucepan and allow to simmer below boil for 5 minutes.
-Reduce heat to low for up to an hour (This is to taste) strain into holiday swing top bottles
+Add all ingredients to a small saucepan and simmer below boil for 5 minutes.
+Reduce heat to low for up to an hour (This is to taste) and strain into holiday swing-top bottles.

-This was inspired by a picture of The Earl (he told me to call him Geordie, which I think is rather cool) and Lady Carnarvon enjoying majestic looking martinis in The Drawing Room.
+A picture of The Earl inspired this (he told me to call him Geordie, which is relatively cool) and Lady Carnarvon enjoying majestic-looking martinis in The Drawing Room.
 These are reserved for those guests who will board for the evening as it’s quite strong.

 Stir all ingredients until well chilled